Rhod-sy/DSPT-05-Captstone-Project/ReadMe.md

 **Streamlit:** Streamlit is used as the deployment framework, providing a straightforward way to turn Python scripts into shareable web apps.
 **Pickle:** Pickle is utilized to load pre-trained machine learning models and data for recipe recommendations.

-Home: Welcome page providing an overview of the app.
+Home: Welcome page providing an overview of the app

 About: Information about the app and how it works.

 Results: Displays recipe search results, including ingredient lists and ratings based on user input.

 Simply run the provided Python script to start the Streamlit server and access the Recipe Search App in your web browser.